zenml-io/zenml/docs/book/user-guide/advanced-guide/managing-environments.md

 ## Local Development Environment

 Your local development environment is where you write and test your ZenML pipelines.
 To manage dependencies in this environment, you can use your preferred package manager, such as `pip` or `poetry`.
-Make sure to install the ZenML package and any additional [ZenML integrations](broken-reference) you need for your pipelines.
+Make sure to install the ZenML package and any additional [integrations](../component-galery/README.md) you need for your pipelines.

 To ensure that your local environment matches the requirements of your pipelines, you can create a virtual environment and install the necessary packages there.
 This will help you avoid conflicts with other projects and make it easier to share your environment with your team.

 ## ZenML Server Environment

 The ZenML server environment is where the ZenML server runs and manages your pipelines.
 This environment should have the ZenML package and any required integrations installed, just like your local development environment.
-To manage dependencies in the ZenML server environment, you can use the same package manager as in your local environment.
+To manage dependencies in the ZenML server environment, you can install them when [deploying ZenML](../../platform-guide/set-up-your-mlops-platform/deploy-zenml/README.md).

-To ensure that the ZenML server environment matches your local development environment, you can use a `requirements.txt` file to specify the exact package versions you need.
-This way, you can easily share the same environment configuration between your local development environment and the ZenML server.

 ## Build Environment (Image Builders)